NCERT Solutions for Class 12 Physics Chapter 6 – Free PDF Download

 Magnetic field strength by earth, B =

-Difference in voltage between both the ends can be calculated as:
+The difference in voltage between both ends can be calculated as:

 Hence, the voltage difference developed between the ends of the wings is 3.125 V.

-Rectangular loop are having sides as 8 cm and 2 cm.
+The rectangular loop has sides of 8 cm and 2 cm.